hiitsgeorgemanolache/ctfs/overthewire/natas/lvl00.md

-The details provided in the official page should be entered.
+Authentication is performed using the credentials provided on the official challenge page.